seanbaxter/DirectXShaderCompiler/docs/CodingStandards.rst

 covered switch over an enumeration then the ``-Wswitch`` warning won't fire when new elements are added to that enumeration.
-To help avoid adding these kinds of defaults, Clang has the warning ``-Wcovered-switch-default`` which is off by default but turned on when building LLVM with a version of Clang that supports the warning.
+To help avoid adding these kinds of defaults, Clang has the warning ``-Wcovered-switch-default`` which is off by default but turned on when building LLVM37 with a version of Clang that supports the warning.

-A knock-on effect of this stylistic requirement is that when building LLVM with GCC you may get warnings related to "control may reach end of non-void function" if you return from each case of a covered switch-over-enum because GCC assumes that the enum expression may take any representable value, not just those of individual enumerators.
-To suppress this warning, use ``llvm_unreachable`` after the switch.
+A knock-on effect of this stylistic requirement is that when building LLVM37 with GCC you may get warnings related to "control may reach end of non-void function" if you return from each case of a covered switch-over-enum because GCC assumes that the enum expression may take any representable value, not just those of individual enumerators.
+To suppress this warning, use ``llvm37_unreachable`` after the switch.

 Don't evaluate ``end()`` every time through a loop